-Nicolas A. Karakatsanis, PhD, MEng, ABSNM Diplomate
+Nicolas A. Karakatsanis, PhD, DABSNM

-- PET/CT as well as simultaneous PET/MR state-of-the-art clinical tomographic scanners and software
+- PET/CT and simultaneous PET/MR clinical systems

 - novel and clinically adoptable whole-body dynamic PET acquisition protocols

 - multi-parametric, dynamic and dual-tracer PET/MR imaging methods with a focus on translational imaging of cardiovascular diseases molecular activity

 - whole-body PET tracers kinetic modeling analysis coupled with robust kinetic parameter estimation techniques at the image voxel level

 - advanced 4D parametric PET/CT and PET/MR image reconstruction for enhanced molecular imaging quantification

 - cost-effective long axial field-of-view PET scanners with adaptable sparse detector configurations